kapil8279/Voice-Controlled-Calculator/README.md

 # Voice-Controlled-Calculator
-Check required.txt for required modules.Ensure the all are installed.
+Check requirement.txt for required modules.Ensure the all are installed.